-17.3 In specie issues and redemptions
+17.2 In specie issues and redemptions

-At its absolute discretion the ACD may agree or determine that instead of payment in cash to, or from, the Shareholder for Shares in a Sub-fund, the settlement of an issue or redemption transaction may be effected by the transfer of property into or out of the assets of the Company on such terms as the ACD shall decide in consultation with the investment manager and the Depositary.
+At its absolute discretion the ACD may agree or determine that instead of payment in cash to, or from, the Shareholder for Shares in a Sub-fund, the settlement of an issue or redemption transaction may be effected by the transfer of property into or out of the assets of the company on such terms as the ACD shall decide in consultation with the Investment Manager and the Depositary.
 In the case of redemptions, the ACD shall give notice to the Shareholder prior to the redemption proceeds becoming payable of its intention to transfer property to the Shareholder and, if required by the Shareholder, may agree to transfer to the Shareholder the net proceeds of the sale of such property.

-The ACD may also offer to sell an investor's property and invest the proceeds by purchasing Shares in the Company, subject to detailed terms and conditions available upon request.
+The ACD may also offer to sell an investor's property and invest the proceeds by purchasing Shares in a Sub-fund, subject to detailed terms and conditions available upon request.

-17.4 Client Account
+17.3 Client account

-Cash may be held for investors in a client account in certain circumstances.
+Cash may be held for you in a client account in certain circumstances.
 Interest is not paid on any such balances.

-17.5 Excessive Trading
+17.4 Excessive Trading

-- 17.5.1 The ACD generally encourages Shareholders to invest in Sub-funds as part of a medium to long-term investment strategy and discourages excessive, short term, or abusive trading practices.
+The ACD generally encourages Shareholders to invest in Sub-funds as part of a medium to long-term investment strategy and discourages excessive, short term, or abusive trading practices.
 Such activities may have a detrimental effect on the Sub-funds and other Shareholders.
 The ACD has several powers to help ensure that Shareholder interests are protected from such practices.
-These include: - 17.5.1.1 Refusing an application for Shares (see paragraph 12.2); - 17.5.1.2 Fair Value Pricing (see section 24); and, - 17.5.1.3 Applying the Dilution Adjustment (see paragraph 17.1).
+These include:

-- 17.5.2 We monitor shareholder dealing activity and if we identify any behaviour that, in our view, constitutes inappropriate or excessive trading, we may take any of the following steps with the shareholders we believe are responsible: - 17.5.2.1 Issue warnings which if ignored may lead to further applications for Shares being refused; - 17.5.2.2 Restrict methods of dealing available to particular Shareholders; and/or, - 17.5.2.3 Impose a switching fee (see paragraph 16.3). - 17.5.3 We may take these steps at any time, without any obligation to provide prior notice and without any liability for any consequence that may arise. - 17.5.4 Inappropriate or excessive trading can sometimes be difficult to detect particularly where transactions are placed via a nominee account.
+- 17.4.1.1 Refusing an application for Shares (see paragraph 12.2); - 17.4.1.2 Fair Value Pricing (see Section 24); and - 17.4.1.3 Applying the Dilution Adjustment (see paragraph 17.1). - 17.4.2 We monitor shareholder dealing activity and if we identify any behaviour that, in our view, constitutes inappropriate or excessive trading, we may take any of the following steps with the shareholders we believe are responsible: - 17.4.2.1 Issue warnings which if ignored may lead to further applications for Shares being refused; - 17.4.2.2 Restrict methods of dealing available to particular Shareholders; and/or - 17.4.2.3 Impose a switching fee (see paragraph 16.3). - 17.4.3 We may take these steps at any time, without an obligation to provide prior notice and without any liability for any consequence that may arise. - 17.4.4 Inappropriate or excessive trading can sometimes be difficult to detect particularly where transactions are placed via a nominee account.
 The ACD therefore cannot guarantee that its efforts will be successful in eliminating such activities and their detrimental effects.